mltframework/mlt_web/plugins/FilterVolume.md

 <pre>
 This parameter is deprecated; use "level" instead.
 The gain may be indicated as a floating point value of the gain adjustment.
 The gain may also be indicated as a numeric value with the suffix "dB" to adjust in terms of decibels.
-The gain may also be set to "normalise" to normalise the volume to the target amplitude -12dBFS.
+The gain may also be set to "normalize" to normalize the volume to the target amplitude -12dBFS.
 This value is discarded if value for property "level" is set.
 </pre>
 type: string